Here's What Hearts of Palm Tastes Like, and How to Prepare This Nutty Veggie

 Grill or roast: Throw hearts of palm on the grill for a smoky, soft taste and texture similar to eggplant, and toss it in a garlicky sauce.

-Low-carb pasta: Hearts of palm pasta is made with hearts of palm, and then shaped to resemble linguine.
+Low-carb pasta: Hearts of palm pasta — which you can find at Trader Joe's — is made with hearts of palm, and then shaped to resemble linguine.
 After rinsing and cooking, just add sauce and herbs.

 Vegan ceviche: The tart, briny flavors of ceviche typically come from marinating fish or shrimp, but the same flavors and texture can be recreated using hearts of palm as a base and marinating it in seaweed.

-Vegan lobster roll: If you’re craving lobster, but can’t eat shellfish, create a hearts of palm version with Old Bay seasoning, onions, parsley, paprika, lettuce, lemon juice, celery, and more.
+Vegan lobster roll: If you’re craving lobster, create a vegan lobster dish by using hearts of palm, seasoned with Old Bay seasoning, onions, parsley, paprika, lettuce, lemon juice, celery, and more.